NolanSmug/NYC-Subway-Journey-Game/README.md

 and after a valid input is given, they're notified of the station they have arrived at.

 This process is repeated until either:
-1. The player reaches the `destination station`, to which they win the game!
+1. The player reaches the `destination station`, to which they win the game.
 2. The player accidentally passes the `destination station`, to which they lose.

 ## Subway Game Classes